 Today, drone laws and regulations are yet to meet the pace of the rapidly advancing drone technology.
-The Federal Aviation Administration has passed some regulations to minimize the risks of drones harming people and property on the ground and in the air.
+The Federal Aviation Administration has passed some regulations to minimize the risks of drones harming people and objects on the ground and in the air.
 But a lot remains to be done in order to fully address the concerns of the public concerning drones and privacy.

 The rules of the FAA largely omit recreational drones, in any case.

 In Arkansas, under AR Code Section 5-60-103, drone users are prohibited from recording another person without consent.
-This law is one that we believe drone pilots should consider all around the world — you shouldn’t record someone without their consent, period.
+This law is one that we believe drone pilots should consider all around the world — you shouldn’t record someone without their permission, period.

 If you ever want to fly over someone’s property, you should always ask for their permission first.